jean-dedieu/connected-city/README.md

 ## Create React native app 💡

-    We can use either EXPO or React. native CLI
+    We can use either EXPO or React native CLI

 ### Expo offical doc:💡